alex000kim/nsfw_data_scraper/README.md

 # NSFW Data Scraper

-## Disclaimer: the data is noisy - do not use to train a production model unless you want negative media coverage!
+## Disclaimer: the data is noisy - do not use to train a production model

 ## Description